What’s the Best Camera Sling Bag for Street Photographers?

 I’ve researched and tested a lot of small camera sling bags over the years, and I’m just going to go ahead and name names here.

+Bellroy’s 10L camera sling bag checks all my boxes.
 It’s sleek, casual, and fits right in whether I’m shooting street scenes downtown or on top of a mountain.

-Why I Trust the Bellroy’s Camera Sling Bag
+Why I Trust Bellroy’s Camera Sling Bag

-The Features That Matter
+Features That Matter in a Camera Sling Bag

-Here’s what I love about this bag:
+Here’s what I love about this bag.

 • Weather-resistant: Keeps my gear dry when I get caught in the rain.